 If you are applying to study on a part-time basis, you will be asked the same questions as for full-time applicants.
-However, it is likely that your interviewers may wish to ask some additional questions such as how you expect to balance your other commitments with doctoral study.
+However, it is likely that your interviewers may wish to ask some additional questions, such as how you expect to balance your other commitments with doctoral study.
 You might be asked:

-- \ What do you expect by way of arrangements as a part-time student ie what access to your supervisor(s), services and facilities are you expecting? - \ What do you expect your attendance at your primary institution to be (for taught courses and other training)? - \ Have you considered a forward-plan of how commitments to employers and/or other responsibilities and commitments will harmonise with the intensive requirements of doctoral study? - \ Have you reached a formal agreement with your employer (if applicable)? - \ What time/travel demands do you think will be necessary to undertake fieldwork?
-How will this be managed with your employment and/or other commitments?
+- What do you expect by way of arrangements as a part-time student i.e. what access to your supervisor(s), services and facilities are you expecting? - What do you expect your attendance at your primary institution to be (for taught courses and other training)? - Have you considered a forward-plan of how commitments to employers and/or other responsibilities and commitments will harmonise with the intensive requirements of doctoral study? - Have you reached a formal agreement with your employer (if applicable)? - What time/travel demands do you think will be necessary to undertake fieldwork? - How will this be managed with your employment and/or other commitments?

-1+4 Route only
+Additional questions for applicants for the 1+4 Route only

 If you have applied for the 1+4 route the interview panel may ask you questions about this.
 They will want to know why you feel this route is a better option for you than the +4 route.
-They will also want to know which Master's taught programme you would like to enrol on, the reasons for this, and the link to how this fits with your past studies and career, and your proposed research project.
+They will also want to know which Master's taught programme(s) you would like to enrol on, the reasons for this, and the link to how this route and your proposed Master's studies fits with your past studies and career and your proposed research project.